david-gang/project_euler_es6/README.md

 * Better algorithms for existing solutions

 I would prefer not to get new solutions as I want to solve them alone :-).
-But feel free to for it :-)
+But feel free to fork it :-)